aerostack2/project_mbzirc/README.md

 Each instance represents a drone.

-- Stop all AS2 nodes:
+- Stop all AS2 nodes (which means kill all tmux-sessions) :
 ```
 ./stop.bash
 ```